-This is a common question we get all the time.
-We understand it's very confusing looking at all of the selections of beauty containers and just have no idea which one to purchase.
-Let's take a look at them and break it down to something less complex.
+The common question we get all the time is - We understand it's challenging looking at all of the selections of beauty containers and have no idea which one to purchase.
+Let's look at them and break them down into something less complex.

-The measurement you see in the description of the cosmetic jars such as 3 gram, 5 ml, 10 gram, 20 ml and so on is referring to water weight and volume not the weight of the product you want to place inside the container.
-For example, a 3 gram jar will hold 3 gram of water weight or 3 ml of water volume.
+The measurement you see in the description of the cosmetic jars, such as 3 gram, 5 ml, 10 gram, 20 ml, and so on, refers to water weight, not the weight of the product you want to place inside the container.
+For example, a 3-gram jar will hold 3 grams of water weight or 3 ml of water volume.

-When you pick up a jar of face powder in the store, the packaging show 1 oz. net. wt. and what they are referring to is that the jar is holding 1 oz. of product not the jar is a 1 oz. jar.
+When you visit the store and look at a jar of 1 oz. face powder, the packaging show Net.
+Wt. and what they are referring to is the net weight of the content in the jar, which is 1 oz., not the specification of the jar is a 1 oz. jar.

-How about things like face powder and eye shadow pigments.
-They should be the same weight vs volume since they are all powder substance, right?
+What do you think about things like face powder and eye shadow pigments.
+They should be the same weight vs. volume since they are all powder substances, right?
 No. Depending on how fine the powder is milled and the ingredient within the powder product, the same powder weight can still yield a different requirement of beauty container size.

-1. about the size of a half dollar, just a bit smaller.
+• about the size of a half-dollar, just a bit smaller.

-2. hold up to 3 gram or 2.5 tsp of powder product.
+• hold up to 3 grams or 2.5 tsp of powder product.

-2. hold up to 5 gram or 4 tsp of powder product.
+• hold up to 5 grams or 4 tsp of powder product.

-2. hold up to 8 gram or 7 tsp of powder product.
+• hold up to 8 grams or 7 tsp of powder product.

-The above is for reference only so you have some idea where to start.
-To finalize your selections, you will need to actually fill the cosmetic jar with your product to see which fits the best.
-Also, for powder products, using a cosmetic jar sifter is a must so upon opening the jar or when you dip your makeup brush into the product, powder does not fly all over the place.
-Keep in mind, the above reference is for jars without the sifters in place, if you are going to use sifters in your jars, there will be much less product.
+The above is for reference only, so you have some idea where to start.
+To finalize your selections, you will need to fill the cosmetic jar with your product to see which fits the best.
+Also, for powder products, using a cosmetic jar sifter is a must, so upon opening the jar or when you dip your makeup brush into the product, the powder does not fly all over the place.
+Keep in mind, the above reference is for jars without the sifters in place.
+If you use sifters in your jars, there will be much less product.

-If you are new to the cosmetic jar industry and want to start your own DIY business, the best way is to utilize the trial lot of jars to see for yourself what works the best.
-Each one of the jars we offer is available in lot size of 5's for testing purpose.
-Also, it's important to fully test your product for compatibility and fitness to the cosmetic packaging prior to production to ensure success.
+If you are new to the cosmetic jar industry and want to start your own DIY business, the best way is to purchase a few jars and perform some tests to see what works the best.
+Also, it's important to thoroughly test your product for compatibility and fitness to the cosmetic packaging prior to production to ensure success.